 MARQUETTE COUNTY — A Northern Michigan University assistant professor wants to make a major change to a piece of U.S. currency.

 Dr. Martin Reinhardt teaches Native American studies.
-He’s written a petition to remove President Andrew Jackson from the $20 bill and replace him with Dr. Martin Luther King, Jr. Sorry, there are no polls available at the moment.
+He’s written a petition to remove President Andrew Jackson from the $20 bill and replace him with Dr. Martin Luther King, Jr.

 “Andrew Jackson was a bad man,” he said.
 “Let’s remove this Indian killer, this slave owner, this person who’s seen nonwhite people in our society as subhuman, and let’s replace him with someone who is a genuine hero.”